Pronunciation: KRIT-oh-SOR-us

 Kritosaurus navajovius

-In 1916 Kritosaurus was restored with an arched snout, an idea Brown had nicked from Gilmore's Gryposaurus, and both palaeontologists suspected they may be the same creature.
-After the 1942 publication of Lull and Wright's monograph on hadrosaurs, Gryposaurus was sunk into Kritosaurus under the first name stands rule, and there it spent the next fifty odd years.
+In 1916, Kritosaurus was restored with an arched snout, an idea Brown had nicked from Lambe's Gryposaurus, but by this point, he was already convinced that the pair were the same creature.
+After the 1942 publication of Lull and Wright's hadrosaur monograph, Gryposaurus was officially sunk into Kritosaurus under the first name stands rule, and there it spent the next fifty odd years.

 By the 1990s the validity of Kritosaurus was being called into question, and the "separated lizard" was separated again, from Gryposaurus, due mainly to its shabby remains and the whiff of uncertainty that surrounded them.
 At least for now, the slightly younger and primarily Canadian Gryposaurus is Gryposaurus again and gaining momentum, while Kritosaurus is fading into obscurity and receives only passing mention, mainly because of the dinosaurs that it has been historically entangled with.

-In 1916 Kritosaurus was restored with an arched snout, an idea Brown had nicked from Gilmore's Gryposaurus, and both palaeontologists suspected they may be the same creature.
-After the 1942 publication of Lull and Wright's monograph on hadrosaurs, Gryposaurus was sunk into Kritosaurus under the first name stands rule, and there it spent the next fifty odd years.
+In 1916, Kritosaurus was restored with an arched snout, an idea Brown had nicked from Lambe's Gryposaurus, but by this point, he was already convinced that the pair were the same creature.
+After the 1942 publication of Lull and Wright's hadrosaur monograph, Gryposaurus was officially sunk into Kritosaurus under the first name stands rule, and there it spent the next fifty odd years.

 By the 1990s the validity of Kritosaurus was being called into question, and the "separated lizard" was separated again, from Gryposaurus, due mainly to its shabby remains and the whiff of uncertainty that surrounded them.
 At least for now, the slightly younger and primarily Canadian Gryposaurus is Gryposaurus again and gaining momentum, while Kritosaurus is fading into obscurity and receives only passing mention, mainly because of the dinosaurs that it has been historically entangled with.